-One is not necessarily better than the other.
-RIAs and brokers co-exist in the financial industry for good reason.
-However, one will better suit your lifestyle and your needs.
-Before you decide which, make sure you understand the difference, and what that could mean for your investments and your retirement.
+Investment advisers and brokers co-exist in the financial industry, and one or the other may suit your investing needs better.
+Before you decide where to turn for investing advice, make sure you understand the difference, and what that could mean for your investments and retirement.

 Some people understand brokers primarily buy and sell securities, but some may do more than just transact for you when you are investing.
 A broker-dealer is an individual or company in the business of buying and selling securities—stocks, bonds, mutual funds, exchange-traded funds and other investment products—on behalf of its clients (as broker), for its own account (as dealer) or both.
 Broker-dealers are regulated by the Financial Industry Regulatory Authority (FINRA)—a self-regulatory organization.
 Brokers often earn commissions on client trades and from selling certain investment products.
 This commission based structure may be useful if you plan on executing your own investment strategy and using your broker to effect those transactions.
 Just be aware of a broker’s potential incentive to sell you certain investments that earn them higher commissions.

 On the other hand, investment advisers provide ongoing financial advice and may directly invest for their clients.
 They are registered with Securities and Exchange Commission (SEC) or a state securities regulator.
 Investment advisers often charge an ongoing fee based on the assets they manage for you.
 If an investment adviser employs a separate broker to hold (custody) your assets, the adviser may be a fee-only adviser.
 Fee-only advisers generally do not earn trade commissions and only earn their ongoing fee based on the amount of assets they manage and invest for you.